-My work is involved in trying to understand human relationships with nature.
-I use research into (pre)history, mythology, archaeology, language, landscape and life to offer ideas of a space that can be used to investigate the porous border between nature and culture; questioning that dualism and exploring how that border moves through time and space.
+My work investigates human relationships with nature.
+I use research into (pre)history, mythology, archaeology, language, landscape and life to offer ideas of a space that can be used to transit the porous border between nature and culture; questioning that dualism and exploring how that border moves through time and space.
+My work touches on ideas of speculative fiction and utopian-idealist narratives.
+At the core of it I’m asking, where are we?

 I am attempting to translate between the elusive material reality of the elemental, more-than-human world (animals, air, plants, stones, water) and concepts of places, stories and objects; navigating the interpretive ambiguities involved in attempting to locate ourselves within nature.